Delmo5/Delmo5/README.md

 - 🌱 I’m currently learning JavaScript and web
 - 👯 I’m looking to collaborate on application developpement
 - 🤔 I’m looking for help with learning new subjects related to software developpement
-- 💬 Ask me anything
+- 💬 Ask me about my current projects
 - 📫 How to reach me: Email
-- 😄 Pronouns: he/il
+- 😄 Pronouns: he/him
 - ⚡ Fun fact: I like frogs